NJ456/nj_airport_js/README.md

 So I can get passengers on the way to their destination I want to instruct a plane to take off from an airport and confirm that it is no longer in the airport

+/!!!!COMPLETED!!!!

 As an air traffic controller
 To ensure safety
 I want to prevent landing when the airport is full

-/ Don't set a capacity YET!!
-Create method for when airport is full instead
+/ !!!!COMPLETED!!!!

 As the system designer
 So that the software can be used for many different airports I would like a default airport capacity that can be overridden as appropriate

-/
+/Talk to Steph!!!!

 As an air traffic controller
 To ensure safety
-I want to prevent takeoff when weather is stormy
+I want to prevent takeoff when weather is stormy !!COMPLETED!!

 As an air traffic controller
 To ensure safety